What type of student is best suited for the Radcliffe Research Partners (RRP) program? Or, Is this program for me?

 Can I work remotely?

-Yes, as of this posting, Harvard policy allows students who are living outside of Massachusetts to work remotely until December 31, 2020.
-Additionally, to be eligible to participate in this program, Harvard College students must be registered and enrolled in courses and have legal authorization to work in the United States.
+Yes, as of this posting, Harvard policy allows students who are living outside of Massachusetts to work remotely.
+Additionally, to be eligible to participate in this program, Harvard College students must be registered and enrolled in courses, have legal authorization to work in the United States, and as of January 1, 2021, participants must reside in the United States.

 What are the benefits of being in RRP?